Breaking Change: `@import` and global built-in functions

 $ sass-migrator module --migrate-deps your-entrypoint.scss

-If you want to migrate away from global built-in functions, but aren’t yet ready to fully migrate your @import rules, you can pass the --builtin-only flag to migrate the functions while leaving @import rules as-is.
+If you want to migrate away from global built-in functions, but aren’t yet ready to fully migrate your @import rules, you can pass the --built-in-only flag to migrate the functions while leaving @import rules as-is.

 Can I Silence the Warnings?Can I Silence the Warnings? permalink